New Mexico sets another record for daily virus cases with 672

 Santa Fe County recorded 18 new infections.

-Health officials also reported one more death, in Luna County, to raise the statewide toll to 922.
+Health officials also reported one more death, in Luna County, raising the statewide toll to 922.

 As of Thursday, 19,457 people in New Mexico had recovered from the illness and 150 people remained hospitalized.